-To identify the preferred planting to replace the palms trees formerly located adjacent the Council administration building.
+To identify the preferred planting to replace the palms trees formerly located adjacent to the Council administration building.

 A row of palm trees were a feature outside the Council administration building.
-As an outcome of one them unexpectedly falling and on the advice of an arborist, the remaining palms were removed in the interest of public safety.
+As an outcome of one them unexpectedly falling and on the advice of an arborist specialising in coconut palms, the remaining palms were removed in the interest of public safety.